jumpsuit/jumpstate/README.md

 Jumpstate is a lightweight Redux utility that packs some serious power and some awesome features:

-- Get all the benefits of Thunks, Sagas, and even Relay-like side-effects without the bloat
+- Get all the benefits of Thunks, Sagas, and even Relay-like side-effects with no setup and no bloat
 - Concise and small.
 No action constants or creators required
 - No more repetitive `dispatch`ing
 - Powered by Redux under the hood

 #### Why do we love it?
-- It provides a clear and deliberate way of managing our state
+- It provides a clear and deliberate way of managing state
-- It has reduced the amount of code we maintain for our state by more than 30%
+- It has reduced the amount of code we maintain for state and actions by more than 30%
 - It's easy to learn and reads extremely well

 *Did you know?
 Jumpstate is the core state-manager for [Jumpsuit](https://github.com/jumpsuit/jumpsuit), So if you like what you see, you'll likely love Jumpsuit as well!*